 Differences Between a Psychopath vs Sociopath

 Society has conspired with Hollywood to put two seemingly-sexy psychology terms into our collective consciousness — psychopath and sociopath.
 Psychopath and sociopath are pop psychology terms for what psychiatry calls an antisocial personality disorder.
 These two terms are not really well-defined in the psychology research literature, and so there is some confusion about them.

 Nonetheless, there are some general similarities as well as differences between these two personality types.
 Both types of personality have a pervasive pattern of disregard for the safety and rights of others.
 Deceit and manipulation are central features to both types of personality.
 Contrary to popular belief, a psychopath or sociopath is not necessarily violent.

 The common features of a psychopath and sociopath lie in their shared diagnosis — antisocial personality disorder.
-The DSM-5 defines antisocial personality as someone have 3 or more of the following traits:
+The DSM-51 defines antisocial personality as someone have 3 or more of the following traits:

 - Regularly breaks or flouts the law